mohamedragab33/appointment-management-system/README.md

  UI Documentation : http://localhost:8080/swagger-ui/index.html for all APIS.
 ```

-## All api covered with unit testing
+## All apis covered with unit testing
 ## you can import me.collection to post man to test allEnpoints

 ## By: Mohamed Ragab